Rangrezz: Soundtrack

+Three songs are composed by Sajid–Wajid.
+Composer Sundar C. Babu (who composed for the original Tamil film) makes his debut in Hindi with two songs.
+Musicperk.com rated the album 7/10 quoting "Another predictable album from Sajid–Wajid".
+The film also features the song "Gangnam Style", sung by PSY.
+"Yaaro Aisa Hai" was loosely based on "Ulagil Yentha Kathal" from the original Tamil film.

 Release

-The movie released on 21 March 2013, on the festive season of Holi.
+The movie was released on 21 March 2013, on the festive season of Holi.
 The film was cleared with a U/A certificate from the CBFC after a total of 18 cuts.
 The BBFC gave it a 12A rating for moderate violence and gore.

 Critical reception

 On release Rangrezz got positive reviews from critics.
 Ankur Pathak from Rediff.com gave the film 3/5 stars, and said Rangrezz works despite being saddled with a rather clichéd plot.
 NDTV also similarly rated 3/5, calling it Priyadarshan's "best work in years".
-Indiaglitz rated it 3.5/5 and stated "Salaam Youngistaan...dil se" Bollywood life rated it 3/5 and said "Priyadarshan's realistic take on friendship is commendable".
-Bookmyshow also rated it 3/5, calling it "a moderately entertaining masala film skillfully based on traditional Indian values".
+Bollywood life rated it 3/5 and said "Priyadarshan's realistic take on friendship is commendable".
 Filmfare rated it 3/5, thus responding positively.
-Filmibeat rated the movie 3/5, thus being another positive score for the film.
 Zee News also similarly rated the movie 3/5, along with a positive verdict.
 Sify similarly rated it 3/5, along with the statement "Cupid's arrow has never struck a deadlier blow".
 Daiji World rated the movie 3/5, also responding positively.